Eye floaters, flashes and spots

 However, large persistent floaters can be very bothersome to some people, causing them to seek a way to get rid of eye floaters and spots drifting in their field of view.

-But the risks of a virectomy usually outweigh the benefits for eye floater treatment.
+However, the risks of a virectomy usually outweigh the benefits for eye floater treatment.
 These risks include surgically induced retinal detachment and serious eye infections.
 On rare occasions, vitrectomy surgery can cause new or even more floaters.
 For these reasons, most eye surgeons do not recommend vitrectomy to treat eye floaters and spots.

 Laser treatment for floaters